1rithwik/WebApplication_Project/Project Document.md

 Security: Encrypting sensitive data, such as password in Users, and using roles to manage access levels across the user interface.

 ## 6. Authentication and Authorization

+To ensure secure access and data integrity, our application implements a robust authentication and authorization mechanism.

+### Authentication:

+#### JWT (JSON Web Token):
+Upon successful login, the backend generates a JWT for the user.
+This token contains encoded user information and is signed with a secure secret key.</br>
+The token is sent to the frontend, where it is stored in localStorage to manage the user session securely.</br>
+#### Token Interception:
+All HTTP requests to secured API endpoints are intercepted by the AuthInterceptor in the frontend, which retrieves the JWT from local storage and attaches it to the Authorization header as a Bearer token.</br>
+This token ensures that only authenticated users can access protected resources.</br>

+### Authorization:

+#### Role-Based Access Control:
+Users are assigned roles (e.g., User, Admin) that determine their access level within the application.</br>
+Based on these roles, users can access only the resources permitted for their role:</br>
+User Role: Access to standard features like scheduling appointments, viewing services, and submitting feedback.</br>
+Admin Role: Access to admin-specific features like managing appointments, viewing feedback, updating tire stock, and viewing all service reviews.</br>

+#### Secured Endpoints:
+Specific endpoints are protected by Spring Security in the backend, allowing access based on role authorization.</br>
+Examples:</br>
+/user/** endpoints are accessible only to authenticated users.</br>
+/admin/** endpoints are restricted to users with Admin privileges.</br>
+Any attempt to access restricted endpoints without the appropriate role returns a 403 Forbidden response.</br>

+### Token Validation:
+Each incoming request with a token is validated by the backend to ensure it’s legitimate and not expired.
+If the token is invalid or expired, the user is logged out, and they must log in again.</br>
+Token expiry is configured to enforce periodic re-authentication, enhancing security for sensitive data and functionality.</br>

+### CORS (Cross-Origin Resource Sharing):
+To prevent unauthorized access from external sources, the backend is configured to allow requests only from approved origins (e.g., http://localhost:4200 for local development).</br>
+This helps in mitigating CORS-related issues and protecting the application from unauthorized domain access.</br>

 ## 7. User Interface Design